 Dr Taylor is a Board Certified Internal Medicine MD who closed his solo Internal Medicine primary care clinic Oct 1, 2015 and is pursuing semi-retirement.
-The new Eagle Sweep clinic is offering Thursday and Friday clinics most weeks with the following services:
+The new Eagle Sweep clinic has gone virtual with Friday clinics most weeks with the following services:

 Internal Medicine consultation